portertech/sensu-ruby-sik/README.md

 Worst name or the greatest?

 Instrument your application with this neat library to send metric and incident data through the Sensu Event Pipeline.
+This library provides a Sensu Backend API client and Ruby classes to create and manage Sensu resources (e.g. Entity, Event, etc.).
+This library also includes a StatsD client, providing a lightweight way to track and measure metrics in your application.
+The StatsD client requires a local Sensu 2.x Agent (sensu-agent) to capture the StatsD produced metrics.

 ## Installation